vedantvakharia/Jarvis/source/content/CIEF/CIEF Overview.md

 - **Shadow lines -**
 	- Rated as "one of the best novels in the English language published by an Indian".
 	- Its narrative moves in time and place with "economy of effort" and "evocative Beauty".
-	- It speculates on **"the varieties of human freedom and the bonds across space and time," particularly the "shadow lines we draw between people and Nations"**
+	- It speculates on the varieties of human freedom and the bonds across space and time, particularly the shadow lines we draw between people and Nations.
-	- An "urban book" that draws "a very strong parallel connection" between urban India and urban England.
+	- An urban book that draws a very strong parallel connection between urban India and urban England.
 	- It questions the idea of nationhood.
 	- Described as a love story which switches between Kolkata and London.
 - **The Circle of Reason -** His first novel, which critics excitedly compared with great classics like Tom Jones and Don Quixote.